Four cheeses, silky sauce, amazing flavor, and made in 30 minutes, this has to be the best mac and cheese recipe ever!

 - Salt and pepper to taste

-- In a large, high sided skillet or medium sized soup pot, pour in first four ingredients.
-Bring the liquid and pasta to a boil; once to a boil, lower to a simmer until cooked through to your liking (al dente, or just past?).
+- In a large, high sided saute pan or medium sized soup pot, pour in first four ingredients.
+Bring the liquid and pasta to a boil; once to a boil, lower to a simmer until cooked as package directs.
 Turn off heat.
-No more heat after this!

 - Toss in the butter, let it melt.
-Add 1/2 cup of cheeses at a time, making sure to melt all the cheese each time but working quickly.
+Add 1/2 cup of cheeses at a time, making sure to melt all the cheese each time.
 I like to add the cream cheese at the end of the cheeses, and then pour in the milk to add a more creamy texture.
-If you like it the way it is before the milk, leave it be.
+IF you like it the way it is before the milk, leave it be.

 - Season to your liking, especially with the salt and pepper.
 If the sauce seems a little too loose, it will set up as it sits.
 If you let it sit, and it’s still too runny, add a little cornstarch slurry to it.